 For us, the risk is greater not to do it.

-This guest post has been brought to you by Dawn from Big Beautiful World.
+This guest post has been brought to you by Dawn from Big Beautiful World (blog no longer live).
 Dawn has spent decades travelling the world.
 Currently she is embarking on a year-long backpacking adventure with her 17-year-old daughter.
 Canada is her homeland but her sense of identity is global.
 Dawn enjoys writing and visual arts but pays most of her bills by helping international schools around the world create student-centred environments.
-You can find her on Instagram, Twitter and Facebook.

 What has travelling given you?!
 Comment below!